nitromacchiato/PresidentsDatabase/README.md

 3. Click the first thunderbolt to execute the enitre script Trouble locating thunderbolt?
     * Select Query -> Execute(All or Selected)

 4. Refresh your schema

+* To install [PresidentDB_Quries](https://github.com/nitromacchiato/PresidentsDatabase/blob/main/PresidentDB_Queries.sql) you follow the same instructions but use this file instead

 ## Examples